Do Ophthalmologists Undergo LASIK?

 At a Glance

-- Laser refractive surgery has been around for over two decades and (like any other technology) it has become safer and more predictable over this period
+- Laser refractive surgery (like LASIK) has been around for over two decades and (like any other technology) it has become safer and more predictable over this period

 - Refractive surgeons recommend this surgery to their patients all the time, and some surgeons (including myself) undergo it themselves, but would they recommend it to close family and friends?